 We will present a few stocks that have the potential to outperform the market based on a strong earnings outlook.
 But it’s worth taking a look at the industry’s shareholder returns and current valuation first.

-The Medical Services Industry has outperformed the S&P 500 as well as its own sector over the past year.
-The stocks in this industry have collectively gained 27.3% in the past year while the Medical Sector has rallied 19.7% and the Zacks S&P 500 composite has increased 3.6%.
+The Medical Services Industry has underperformed the S&P 500 as well as its own sector over the past year.
+The industry has declined 21.2% in the said time frame compared with the Medical sector’s 4.1% decline.
+Meanwhile, the Zacks S&P 500 composite witnessed a rise of 6.8%.

 Industry’s Current Valuation